 Click here for detailed Conduit Fittings product scope information.

 Much of the Conduit Fittings Section activity is driven by its technical work.
-The Section's Technical Committee is responsible for the development and maintenance of ANSI/NEMA FB 1, the NEMA FB 2 series of selection and installation guidelines, and establishing positions on the National Electrical Code and UL standards that impact the industry.
+The Section's Technical Committee is responsible for the development and maintenance of ANSI/NEMA FB 1, the NEMA FB 2 series of selection and installation guidelines and training modules, and establishing positions on the National Electrical Code and UL standards that impact the industry.

-A special Hazardous Locations Subcommittee of the TC addresses codes and standards issues relevant to boxed and fittings intended for use in hazardous (Classified) locations.
+A special Hazardous Locations Subcommittee addresses codes and standards issues relevant to boxed and fittings intended for use in hazardous (Classified) locations.

 NEMA standards play a vital part in the design, production, and distribution of products destined for both national and international commerce.
 Sound technical standards benefit the user as well as the manufacturer by improving safety, bringing about economies in product, eliminating misunderstandings between manufacturer and purchaser, and assisting the purchaser in selecting and obtaining the proper product for their particular need.

-- Development of training modules based on the NEMA FB 2 series of selection and installation guidelines.
+- Development of training module for fittings for use with Nonmetallic-Sheathed Cable based on NEMA FB 2.20 selection and installation guidelines for these fittings.

-- Development of Public Comments in response to First Revisions to the 2017 National Electrical Code.
+- Development of Public Inputs for the 2020 National Electrical Code.

 - Maintaining active liaison relationship with UL